jeremybarbet/react-native-modalize/docs/PROPSMETHODS.md

 ### `FooterComponent`

-A footer component outside of the ScrollView, on top of the modal.
+A footer component outside of the ScrollView, at the bottom of the modal.

 | Type     | Required |
 | -------- | -------- |